Knafi/MultiMeta/README.md

 ## What is MultiMeta?
-MultiMeta is my way to use the MediaInfo CLI version on multiple files.
+MultiMeta provides a way to use the MediaInfo CLI version on multiple files.
 It is possible to recursively analyse against a whitelist of specified filetypes.
 For my purpose I needed only a few parameters:
 - Filename (with full path),
 - Filesize